TassianaMilka/Java-/README.md

 # Main items that have already been addressed and that will still be carried out in the Channel.

-1.How to open an IDE to make a code.
+1.How to open an IDE to make a code;

-2.Class name.
+2.Class name;

-3.Block In and Block Out.
+3.Block In and Block Out;

-4.Variables declaration (Int, double, char, string, boolean).
+4.Variables declaration (Int, double, char, string, boolean);

-5.Data Input and Data Output.
+5.Data Input and Data Output;

-6.Calculate(add, subtract, multiply, divide, remainder).
+6.Calculate(add, subtract, multiply, divide, remainder);

 7.Object-oriented methods and functions.